uswds/uswds-site/_together/01-summary.md

             <h3>Our objective was to:</h3>
             <div class="grid-row tablet:margin-x-neg-205">
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="<strong>Benchmark patterns</strong> by identifying which organizations had patterns and how they approached them." icon="assessment"%}
+                {% include together/together-spot-item.html text="<strong>Benchmark patterns</strong> by identifying which organizations had patterns and how they approached them." %}
               </div>
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Analyze <strong>thought leadership around patterns</strong>, their place in the design system, and the content that supports each pattern." icon="update"%}
+                {% include together/together-spot-item.html text="Analyze <strong>thought leadership around patterns</strong>, their place in the design system, and the content that supports each pattern." %}
               </div>
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Take a <strong>deep dive into the topics of inclusivity and equity</strong>, especially as these topics relate to digital experiences." icon="people"%}
+                {% include together/together-spot-item.html text="Take a <strong>deep dive into the topics of inclusivity and equity</strong>, especially as these topics relate to digital experiences." %}
               </div>
               <div class="tablet:grid-col-12 desktop:grid-col-6 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Understand the <strong>best practices specific to each pattern</strong>, along with any federal requirements that need to guide each recommendation." icon="local_police"%}
+                {% include together/together-spot-item.html text="Understand the <strong>best practices specific to each pattern</strong>, along with any federal requirements that need to guide each recommendation." %}
               </div>
             </div>